Rick Jeanneret: Career

+In 1971, Jeanneret began working for the Sabres after Dave Hodge, the play-by-play man for the team's first season, had unexpectedly won Hockey Night in Canada duties over the frontrunner for the position, future Jeopardy! host Alex Trebek.
+In an era before regional sports networks when most hockey games were untelevised, Jeanneret and Ted Darling often worked as a tandem and became very close personal friends.
+Over the years, he was partnered with a series of color commentators, including Jim Lorentz (his longest-running partner), personal friend Harry Neale, and Rob Ray.

 From 1984 until 1992, he did the Sabres' play-by-play in addition to being a popular early-morning disc jockey at the now-defunct CJRN-AM in Niagara Falls, Ontario.
 In 1992, he chose to retire from CJRN and concentrate solely on the Sabres.
 "I had enough of two jobs.
 I finished the game, came home and had to be up by 4 a.m.," he said.

 Jeanneret helped close the Aud on the final night of the regular season in 1996 with an emotional tribute to his colleague Ted Darling, who was the voice of the Sabres from 1970 until the worsening effects from Pick's Disease forced him to retire in the midst of the 1991–92 season.
 "I wish that standing next to me right now would be Ted Darling," said Jeanneret from the ice surface in a postgame ceremony.
-"See you in September, one block in that direction," said Jeanneret, pointing toward the new arena, then dubbed the Crossroads Arena and now called KeyBank Center.
+He closed out with, "See you in September, one block in that direction," pointing toward the new arena, then dubbed the Crossroads Arena and now called KeyBank Center.
+Jeanneret consistently declined to accept the title of "voice of the Buffalo Sabres" out of deference to Darling.

 In 2005, Jeanneret and the Sabres released a CD that collected some of his most memorable calls.
 Proceeds from the CD, which was titled Roll the Highlight Film, went to charity.
 It was followed up in 2006 with Top Shelf (named after his signature call, "Top Shelf, where momma hides the cookies!"), a similarly themed DVD.